uptimesoftware/uptime-openvms-agent/README.md

      - mycc uptime-agent
      - link uptime-agent/sysexe
      - run uptime-agent
  - The agent will then start-up and output some initial debug infomation.
-Once the program goes into a 'waiting' mode, the agent is ready and can be discovered in up.time via either the 'Auto Discovery Wizard' or 'The add sytem/network '.
+Once the program goes into a 'waiting' mode, the agent is ready and can be discovered in up.time via either the 'Auto Discovery Wizard' or the 'Add System/network Device ' options on the My Infrastructure tab.

 Additional Notes